erwinpasia/Full-Stack-Data-Science/README.md

 ## 1. Common Misconceptions About AI:
 ![pl](images/What_People_Think_of_AI.jpg)

-Many people imagine AI as a straightforward process: raw data goes in, and valuable insights magically come out.
-In this oversimplified view, AI is seen as a "black box" that delivers results or value without much effort.
-However, this perception overlooks the complexities involved in real-world AI applications.
+AI is often mistakenly viewed as a "black box"—a seemingly magical process where raw data enters, and actionable insights exit, with little understanding of what happens in between.
+This view can be misleading, as it oversimplifies the intricate work involved.
+"AI is not magic.
+It is Applied Mathematics, powered by Algorithms, Computer Science, and vast amounts of data".
+Behind the scenes, achieving meaningful AI outcomes requires a rigorous multi-step process that goes far beyond merely feeding data into a model.

-In reality, AI requires far more than just feeding data into a system.
-It's a multi-step process involving data preparation, model development, and ongoing monitoring to ensure accurate and ethical results.
-Achieving value from AI is a journey, not a one-step pipeline.
-It involves significant effort in data engineering, modeling, and refinements to unlock AI's full potential.
+In reality, AI applications involve a journey that includes data preparation, model development, and continuous monitoring to ensure both accuracy and ethical considerations.
+AI, is not a one-step pipeline but a complex process involving methodical effort across data engineering, modeling, and iteration.
+Only through this multi-layered approach can AI reach its full potential, delivering insights that are accurate, ethical, and truly valuable.

 ## 2. Addressing AI's Constraints:
 ![pl](images/What_Are_the_Constraints_Of_AI.jpg)